telerik/document-processing-docs/pdf-export.md

 >The **PdfFormatProvider** class of RadPdfProcessing resides in the **Telerik.Windows.Documents.Fixed.FormatProviders.Pdf namespace**.
 For more information on how to work with this provider, please read [this topic]({%slug radpdfprocessing-formats-and-conversion-pdf-pdfformatprovider%}).

-## Convert a Flow Document to PDF
+## Convert a Document to PDF

 In scenarios where you need to convert a document from another file format to PDF, you could take advantage of the capabilities of **RadWordsProcessing**.
-This library allows you to import documents from the most common rich text formats as well as plain text and export them to PDF.
-All the supported document formats are listed in the [Formats and Conversion section]({%slug radwordsprocessing-formats-and-conversion%}).
+This library allows you to import documents from the most common rich text formats (Docx, HTML, RTF) as well as plain text and export them to PDF.
+All the supported document formats and the corresponding format providers are listed in the [Formats and Conversion section]({%slug radwordsprocessing-formats-and-conversion%}).

 In order to use the **PdfFormatProvider** of **RadWordsProcessing**, you should add a reference to  the **Telerik.Windows.Documents.Flow.FormatProviders.Pdf** assembly.